 Further information about the Mountain Leader scheme can be found here.

 The Hill and Moorland Leader scheme is designed for those leading hillwalkers in non-mountainous, upland areas of the UK and Ireland and looks at the leadership skills required to confidently lead walking groups in such areas.
 The Hill and Moorland Leader is a nationally recognised qualification and is administered by Mountain Training.
 The award is particularly relevant to teachers, scout leaders and those involved in supervising Duke of Edinburgh expeditions for young people in upland areas of the UK.

 The scheme is open to all hillwalkers who are at least eighteen years of age and interested in leading in the hills.

-Further information about the Hill and Moorland Leader scheme can be found in the Hill and Moorland Leader handbook.
+Further information about the Hill and Moorland Leader scheme can be found here.

 Phil offers both these courses through his association as a key Course Director for Adventure Unlimited.
 Details and booking can be found here.
 If you choose to book please mention ‘Phil Baker’ in the process.